Swan Spirit Animal Symbolism and Dreams

 When the swan spirit animal flies into your dreams, it could have different meanings.

-It’s important that you understand the context of your dreams and the details that accompany them to get their full meaning.
+You must understand the context of your dreams and the details that accompany them to get their full meaning.

 For example, was your dream of a young swan or an old one?
 Was it white or black?
 Was the swan flying or floating?

 What were you doing in your dream?
-Were there other people involved and what were they doing?
+Were there other people involved, and what were they doing?

 The presence of your swan spirit animal invites you to welcome grace and beauty into your life.
 It calls on you to remain calm under pressure.